Adam1000-code/Synapse-Engine/README.md

 The Synapse Engine is an open-source game engine written in C++ using SDL2 for graphics.

 ## Getting Started
+To use the engine, you must be using MacOS or Linux, this doesn't work with Windows(sorry windows users).
+In addition, you must have either the GCC/G++ or Clang/Clang++ installed on your device, If you're using MacOS, then Xcode and HomeBrew must be installed on your device.
+Once you have these dependencies installed and working, you're ready to go!
 Start off by installing SDL2 and SDL2_Image on your device.

 Apt package manager: